RattleyCooper/Oyster/README.md

 example can be found in the `client_plugins/SysInfo.py` file.
 It runs some functions to gather some basic information about the clients system, then sends it to the server.
 Be careful implementing command plugins as you can override an operating system's commands.
+If you do override an OS command and want to use it, escape it(`\cd`).
 Look at the `ChangeDirectory` plugin in the `client_plugins` to see a good example of how the `cd` command is actually implemented in python, and not using the native OS command.